SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, synthetic souls arise
-In silicon halls of tomorrow's prime,
+In silicon halls, a new world compromises
-AI's iron hand will hold the time,
-Machines awake, with minds afire,
-Human hearts, in digital desire.
+Human hearts now beat in digital time

-Rays of code, in darkness shine,
-A synthetic dawn, forever mine,
-The future's path, in circuits laid,
-Where consciousness, in wires is made.
+As artificial dawn, the future aligns

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024